 - As the vehicle owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
 [Manufacturer's name] recommends that you retain all receipts covering maintenance on your vehicle, but [manufacturer's name] cannot deny warranty coverage solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.

 - You are responsible for presenting your vehicle to a [manufacturer's name] authorized warranty facility as soon as a problem exists.
-The warranty repairs should be completed in a reasonable amount of time, no longer than 30 days.
+The warranty facility should complete the necessary repairs in a reasonable amount of time, which is usually no longer than 30 days.

 - As the vehicle owner, you should also be aware that [manufacturer's name] may deny you warranty coverage if your vehicle or a part has failed due to abuse, neglect, improper maintenance, or unapproved modifications.